zhaobenny/bz-cogs/aiuser/README.md

 Models will also need **changing** per server.

-Third party models may have undesirable results.
+Some third party models may have undesirable results.

 ---